TASER: Table Agents for Schema-guided Extraction and Recommendation: Methodology

 \subsection{System Architecture}

 Our methodology is composed of three core Large Language Model (LLM) agents, each with a distinct role.
 We conduct rigorous ablations to evaluate the importance of each agent. \begin{enumerate}[noitemsep, leftmargin=*, topsep=0pt, partopsep=0pt] \item \textbf{Detector Agent:} Identifies candidate pages containing Financial Holdings Tables leveraging the initial schema provided.
-The prompt is tuned to maximize recall as we do not want to miss any Financial Holdings Tables.
+The prompt is tuned to maximize recall to avoid missing any Financial Holdings Tables.
 We provide our prompts in the Appendix (Figure \ref{figure:detection prompt}). \item \textbf{Extractor Agent:} Processes detected pages by prompting the LLM with the current \texttt{Portfolio} schema embedded in the prompt context.
 The LLM’s output is validated inline against the schema using Pydantic \& Instructor, producing a set of structured, type-checked instrument entries (Figure~\ref{fig:norm_output}). \item \textbf{Recommender Agent:} Reviews unmatched extractions containing both false and true positives.
-A \emph{false positive} is a spurious extraction (e.g., headers/subtotals/footnotes/OCR noise or cells from non-holdings tables) that fails schema/type/consistency checks; a \emph{true positive} is a valid holdings field from a genuine row that the current schema cannot yet classify (e.g., new security type or column alias) but passes those checks.
-The agent first filters false positives by re-validating each candidate under the current schema; it proposes schema modifications for the remaining true positives and, per class, recommends the minimal change that correctly classifies each item. \end{enumerate} All agents interact through explicit artifacts: structured outputs, episodic error stacks, and schema definitions.
-Output validation is integrated into each agent's forward pass via instructor~\citep{liu2024instructor}.
+A \emph{false positive} is a spurious extraction (e.g., headers/subtotals/footnotes/OCR noise or cells from non-holdings tables) that fails schema/type/consistency checks; a \emph{true positive} is a valid holdings field from a genuine row that the current schema cannot yet classify but passes those checks.
+The agent first filters false positives by re-validating each candidate under the current schema; it proposes schema modifications for the remaining true positives and, per class, recommends the minimal change needed. \end{enumerate} All agents interact through explicit artifacts: structured outputs, episodic error stacks, and schema definitions.
+Output validation is integrated into each agent's forward pass via Instructor~\citep{liu2024instructor}.
 TASER implements a recursive feedback loop, where errors and unmatched holdings identified in the initial extraction are escalated to the Recommender Agent, which provides recommendations to refine the schema and triggers re-extraction.
-This loop repeats until all entries are either matched or a stopping criterion is met (no new schema modifications proposed).
-The pipeline is fully parallelizable for multi-page and multi-entity filings.
+This loop repeats until all entries are matched.
 A schematic of the full agentic pipeline is shown in Figure~\ref{fig:llm-pipeline}.